 Begin Shopping When You Receive Your Renewal Info

 The date your policy is scheduled to renew is the best time to switch insurance.
 Once you receive your renewal paperwork, you know what your future rates are going to be, and you can compare those rates to other offers.

-Once you receive your renewal paperwork, you know what your future rates are going to be.
+Renewal paperwork usually comes in the mail approximately 30 to 45 days in advance of your actual renewal date, though requirements for this vary by state.
 If you are seeing a major change in your insurance rates, it may signal that it’s time to buy insurance through a different carrier or at least contact your agent.
-Begin shopping for insurance once you review your renewal paperwork.
+Shop around to see how your renewal rates stack up against other insurers

 Perks to Shopping Ahead of Renewal